matyas-brabec/2025-icooolps-cellato/README.md

 ### ✨ Supported Evaluator / Layout / Traverser Combinations

 We support three memory layouts, each with its matching evaluator.
 All can be run with the simple traverser.
-For the bit_array and bit_plates options, you must specify `--precision`.
+For the bit_array and bit_planes options, you must specify `--precision`.

 Example: